 Then King Rehoboam sent Hadoram, who was in charge of revenue; but the children of Israel stoned him with stones, and he died.
 Therefore King Rehoboam mounted his chariot in haste to flee to Jerusalem.
 So Israel has been in rebellion against the house of David to this day.

 a.
-King Rehoboam sent Hadoram, who was in charge of the revenue; but all Israel stoned him with stones: Apparently, Rehoboam did not take the rebellions seriously until this happened.
+King Rehoboam sent Hadoram, who was in charge of the revenue; but the children of Israel stoned him with stones: Apparently, Rehoboam did not take the rebellions seriously until this happened.
 When his chief tax collector was murdered, he knew that the ten tribes were serious about their rebellion.

 i.
 Hadoram was the wrong man for Rehoboam to send.
 He was famous for his harsh policy of forced labor (1 Kings 4:6 and 5:14).
 “He was probably one of the most hated figures in the land, an embodiment of oppression.”
-(Payne) Rehoboam probably sent Adoram because he wanted to make good on his promise to punish those who opposed him.
+(Payne).
+Rehoboam probably sent Hadoram because he wanted to make good on his promise to punish those who opposed him.
 His tough-guy policy didn’t work.

 ii.
 “Rehoboam makes one pathetic effort to restore unity, perfectly illustrating the poverty of his policy.”
 (Selman)

 b.
 So Israel has been in rebellion against the house of David to this day: From this point on in the history of Israel, the name “Israel” referred to the ten northern tribes and the name “Judah” referred to the southern tribes of Benjamin and Judah.

 i.
 There was a long-standing tension between the ten northern tribes and the combined group of Judah and Benjamin.
 There were two earlier rebellions along this line of potential division, in the days after Absalom’s rebellion (2 Samuel 19:40-43), which developed into the rebellion of Sheba (2 Samuel 20:1-2).